hgottipati/GearShare/README.md

-# GearShare - Private Marketplace
+# ShareMyGear - Private Marketplace

 A private web app for trading, buying, or selling gear and equipment.